-Aviation Week & Space technology Ares blog disclosed Friday that the jet propelled recently spotted at the American airbase in Kandahar, was officially recognized as the , built by and operated by the 30th Reconnaissance Squadron at Tonopah Test Range, Nev., the home of the F-117 squadron, when the project was still classified.
-It is believed that the first flew in 2002-2003.
-The recent missions at Kandahar were the aircraft was spotted in were not the first in theater.
+Aviation Week & Space technology Ares blog disclosed Friday that the jet propelled UAV recently spotted at the American airbase in Kandahar, Afghanistan was officially recognized as the RQ-170 Sentinel, built by Lockheed Martin and operated by the U.S. Air Force 30th Reconnaissance Squadron at Tonopah Test Range, Nev., the home of the F-117 squadron, when the project was still classified.
+It is believed that the Sentinel first flew in 2002-2003.
+The recent missions at Kandahar were the aircraft was spotted in Afghanistan were not the first in theater.
 It is believed that the aircraft was operating from remote bases in the Middle East, primarily on night missions, extending its range and mission endurance utilizing aerial refueling.

 The type of sensors being used is yet unknown, but likely to be a combination of SAR imaging sensors, probably of a new ‘wing-embedded’ type that could preserve the aircraft stealth characteristics.
 Such technology is being developed in recent years for the US Air Force SensorCraft program, which has progressing steadily in recent years.
 Multi-spectral sensor or SIGINT could also be considered for such a platform, primarily for obtaining low-power signals from closer range than possible with larger, non stealthy platforms.
 Bringing the Sentinel from the Black world to daylight could expand its operational flexibility in theater, paving the way for more extensive operations.